-How much does the Starlink Mesh Node cost?
+How much does a Starlink Mesh Wifi Router cost?

 Customers can buy them from the Starlink.com shop.

-Unfortunately, the Starlink Mesh Nodes are not compatible with the original, round dish.
+Unfortunately, the Starlink Mesh Wifi Router’s are not compatible with the original round dish.
 If you own a round dish, you will need to purchase a 3rd party mesh system.
-We put together a list of recommended products toward the end of the article.
+I put together a list of recommended products toward the end of the article.

-- Find a place where you want to install a mesh node, then plug it in to AC power.
+Find a place where you want to install a new mesh node, then plug it in to AC power.
 Starlink recommends that you space the mesh nodes evenly from the main router.
 Each node needs a strong signal to the main router to be most effective.

-Can you use an ethernet adapter with them?
+Can you use the Ethernet Adapter with them?

 Yes!
-The Starlink Mesh Nodes come with a place to plug in the Starlink ethernet adapter.
-Now you’ll be able to install a mesh node near your desktop PC and have a wired ethernet connection, just like if you were plugged into the main router.
+The Starlink Mesh Wifi Router includes a place to plug in the Starlink Ethernet Adapter.
+You’ll be able to install a mesh node near your desktop PC and have a wired Ethernet connection, just like if you were plugged into the main router.
 This feature is useful if you are forced to install your main router in an inconvenient location.
-It’s also useful for allowing more ethernet connectivity for stationary devices, freeing up Wifi traffic.
+It’s also useful for allowing more Ethernet connectivity for stationary devices, freeing up Wifi traffic.

 How many devices can connect to the Starlink router?